Ray Ranson

-Raymond "Ray" Ranson (born 12 June 1960) is an English sports financing and insurance entrepreneur and a former professional footballer.
-He is the founder and chairman of Global Risk Technologies Ltd, a Bermuda-based insurance and reinsurance platform that provides for the issuance, custody, trading, clearing and settlement of insurance-linked securities.
+Raymond Ranson (born 12 June 1960) is an English sports entrepreneur and former professional footballer.

 Playing career

 Born in St Helens, Merseyside, Ranson's professional football career began in 1976 when he was signed as an apprentice by Manchester City.
 Typically playing as a defender at right full-back, he made his senior debut in a 0–0 draw against Nottingham Forest on 23 December 1978.

 Over a 17-year career between 1978 and 1995, Ranson amassed 445 professional league appearances Manchester City, Newcastle United, Birmingham City and Reading.
-Ranson also represented England at various levels including schoolboy, youth and the England national under-21 football team.
+He also represented England at various levels including schoolboy, youth and the England national under-21 football team.

-Ranson was part of the Manchester City team that reached the 1981 FA Cup Final.
+Ranson was part of the Manchester City team that reached the 1981 FA Cup final.
 It was the centenary edition of The Football Association Challenge Cup, the leading annual knockout competition in men's domestic English football.

-Ranson was captain of the England team that won the 1982 UEFA European Under-21 Championship, sealing a 5-4 aggregate victory over West Germany in the finals.
+Ranson was a member of the England team that won the 1982 UEFA European Under-21 Championship, sealing a 5-4 aggregate victory over West Germany in the finals.

 In November 1984 Ranson signed with Birmingham City.
 He was a part of the squad that won promotion to the First Division in 1985, and would make 137 first team appearances for the club over four years.

 In 1988, Ranson joined Newcastle United, making 83 league appearances for the club.

-Ranson returned to Manchester City midway through the 1992–93 FA Premier League campaign.
-He would make another 17 appearances for the first team, bringing his total to 233 for the club.

-Ranson joined Reading in the summer of 1993.
-He made 24 appearances for the club, before retiring from playing professional football in 1995.